vintat/vintat.github.io/README.md

 He is currently working as a Technical Team Lead for **[Price Kaki](https://www.facebook.com/pricekaki/)**, leading cross-functional teams in Development & Operation to leverage emerging technologies.

-When he's not pushing automation codes, he enjoys working out because staying healthy is a way of life for him.
+When he's not pushing through automation process, he enjoys working out because staying healthy is a way of life for him.
 His favorite color is Navy Blue `#000080`.